Sensitivity analysis of spatio-temporal models describing nitrogen transfers, transformations and losses at the landscape scale: Results and Discussion

-Some remarks can be extracted from Figures \ref{fig:AS_CL_dyn_NOx} and \ref{fig:AS_CL_dyn_NH4up}: \begin{enumerate}[i] \item Time series showed peaks of both $NO_x$ emissions and $NH_4$ uptake by plants during the fertilization periods at spring; \item Clusters grouped time-series based on their mean-over-time, range of peaks and dynamic variance.
-This classification was apparent for $NH_4$ uptake but could not be appreciated for $NO_x$ emissions; \item $NO_x$ emissions were mostly sensitive to the vertical resolution of the model (factor B: $mSI_B = (41 \pm 7 )\%$) and to the sum of pairwise interactions ($i_{TOT} = (28 \pm 6 )\%$); $NH_4$ uptake was mostly affected by pairwise interactions of multiple factors ($i_{TOT} = (56 \pm 18 )\%$), but also sensitive to the main effects of the surface porosity (factor F), to the type of nitrogen fertilization (factor J) and to the lateral transmissivity of soil (factor C). \item PC1 represented the mean-over-time of time-series.
-For $NO_x$ emissions, this component was mainly sensitive to the main effects of the vertical resolution (factor B), while for $NH_4$ uptake the greatest contributions to its variation come from pairwise interactions involving surface porosity and type of fertilization (factors F and J); \item PC2 revealed the factors that mostly affect time series with one-year periodicity ($e.g.$ the factors that mostly affect time series during spring).
-For $NO_x$ emissions, this component mainly reflected the effects of porosity (factor F) and type of fertilization (factor J), as well as their pairwise interactions.
-For $NH_4$ uptake, this component was mainly affected by the main effects and pairwise interactions of the lateral transmissivity of soil. \item PC3 captured effects with smaller seasonality, showing peaks of representation on the zeros of PC2.
-For $NO_x$ emissions, it captured the effects of the lateral transmissivity of soil (Factor C).
-For $NH_4$ uptake, it mainly captured the ensemble of pairwise interactions. \end{enumerate}
+\item PC2 revealed the factors that mostly affect time series with one-year periodicity ($e.g.$ the factors that mostly affect time series during spring).
+For $NO_x$ emissions, PC2 mainly reflected the effects of soil surface porosity (factor F), fertilization type (factor J) and their pairwise interactions.
+For $NH_4^+$ uptake, PC2 mainly depended on the main effect of soil lateral transmissivity (factor C) (Fig. \ref{fig:AS_CL_dyn_NOx}e and \ref{fig:AS_CL_dyn_NOx}h, Fig. \ref{fig:AS_CL_dyn_NH4up}e and \ref{fig:AS_CL_dyn_NH4up}h) and its pairwise interactions . \item PC3 captured effects with smaller seasonality, showing peaks of representation on the zeros of PC2.
+For $NO_x$ emissions, PC3 captured the effects of soil lateral transmissivity (factor C).
+For $NH_4^+$ uptake, PC3 mainly captured the ensemble of pairwise interactions (Fig. \ref{fig:AS_CL_dyn_NOx}f and \ref{fig:AS_CL_dyn_NOx}i, Fig. \ref{fig:AS_CL_dyn_NH4up}f and \ref{fig:AS_CL_dyn_NH4up}i). \end{enumerate}